-But both companies had plenty of experience doling out campaign contributions to prominent figures inside City Hall.
+But both companies had plenty of experience handing out campaign contributions to prominent figures inside City Hall.

-For example, Nate Beil’s KCI group plowed a total of $7,800 into Mayor Pugh’s run for mayor in 2016 ($5,300 came from KCI Technologies and $2,500 from KCI Communications Infrastructure, according to online campaign records).
+Nate Beil’s KCI group, for example, plowed a total of $7,800 into Mayor Pugh’s run for mayor in 2016 ($5,300 came from KCI Technologies and $2,500 from KCI Communications Infrastructure, according to online campaign records).

-Prior to that, KCI had handed out contributions to Rawlings-Blake, Jack Young, and to former Baltimore County Executive James T. “Jim” Smith, who currently serves as Mayor Pugh’s chief of strategic alliances.
+Prior to that time, KCI had made campaign payments to Rawlings-Blake, Jack Young, and former Baltimore County Executive James T. “Jim” Smith, who currently serves as Mayor Pugh’s chief of strategic alliances.

-Over the years, KCI has vacuumed up tens of million of dollars of professional service contracts with the city, most prominently at DOT and the Department of Public Works.
+Over the years, KCI has vacuumed up tens of million of dollars of professional service contracts from the city, most prominently from DOT and the Department of Public Works.

-And as true with nearly all consulting groups who do business with the city, there are personal interconnections.
-For example, Madeleine Driscoll, former Chief of Asset Management under DPW Director (and BOE member) Rudy Chow, is now senior project manager at KCI.
+And true about nearly all consulting groups who do business with the city, there are personal interconnections.
+For example, Madeleine Driscoll, former chief of asset management under DPW Director (and BOE member) Rudy Chow, is now senior project manager at KCI.

 Greyhound Station Imbroglio

-Commercial Construction is a sister company to Commercial Group, a former drywall company whose CEO, Kevin Johnson, is a friend of Rawlings-Blake.
+Commercial Construction is a sister company to Commercial Group, a former drywall contractor whose CEO, Kevin Johnson, is a friend of Rawlings-Blake.

 Johnson and his companies contributed $8,750 to Rawlings-Blake, campaign records shows, and also helped bankroll Jack Young’s 2011 run as City Council President.

 Most famously, Johnson wrested away from rival contractor, Roy Kirby & Sons, the Greyhound Bus Station near the Horseshoe Casino in South Baltimore.